AkoRaouf/Verivox.Solution/README.md

 The role of `Verivox.Api.Core.UnitTest` unit test project is to test core business. but `Verivox.Api.UnitTest` is to test hosted service.
 This test project tries to host the API in a TestServer send HTTP request to that hosted API and checks returned results.
+The `Verivox.Api` also has Swagger for testing through browser.

 **The technologies has been used with this solution**
 > - ASP.NET Web API Core 3.0